 - Evernote: Collect and arrange clippings, articles, images, research—and anything else you can think of—from around the web.
 Perfect for writers who are research-driven and need a tool to organize their work

 - Milanote: A great alternative to Evernote; use it similarly to gather research and organize your notes ahead of writing the next great article!

 - Grammarly is an in-built spell checker or a plug-in to help identify grammatical and spelling mistakes.
 Note any errors you commonly make, and attempt to iron them out.

 - Pomodoro Timer: Many free “tomato” timers are available online.
 They are designed to help you work in short bursts, making the most of your concentration—and rewarding you for short breaks.

 - Toggl: Use Toggl to track your hours.
 This tool is great for freelancers who need to bill, or for busy writers in a time crunch.
 Keep a record of your hours, and send or analyze it later!

 - SEO Writing Assistant: Use it to optimize your copy for readers and search engines, assessing and improving your content across four main pillars: SEO, readability, tone of voice, and originality.
 You can use it via Google Docs, WordPress, or Microsoft Word add-ons or use it directly in the Semrush interface.

-You are now ready to set out on the path to becoming a better writer.
+You are now ready to set out on the path to becoming a better writer and boosting your writing skills.
 This road has been walked by many.